 But what does that look like for you?

 Real World Benefits Of Protein

-- If you are a cyclist or triathlete you can add protein to your intra ride carb solutions on those longer rides or use whey protein to make up your 3:1 or 4:1 (carb:pro) post-race recovery drink.
+- If you are a cyclist or triathlete you can add protein to your intra ride carb solutions on those longer rides, which can reduce soreness and accelerate recovery (1).

 - And of course there's dietary variety!
 We don't know about you, but stirring some delicious chocolate powder into our morning porridge is a lot more appetising than doing the same with a tin of tuna or some beans.
 Protein powders can also be used in baking, to make pancakes, and for almost incalculable numbers of different shakes and smoothies.
 Variety is the spice of life after all!

 So no, protein powders aren't essential in the same way as Vitamin D or Magnesium are.
 From a nutritional perspective they're a source of nutrients, and nothing more, but from a lifestyle perspective they're something that is rarely if ever seen: A short cut with literally zero drawbacks.
 Or to put it another way, protein powder isn’t magic but it is useful, cost effective and can really help to make things a lot easier, tastier, and more enjoyable all-around.